 Is it busy?

-The most striking is possibly the appellate option, which allows a losing party to appeal the case to essentially a new tribunal.
-It's fair to say, it's had a mixed reaction from the wider community.
+One is its appellate option, which allows the losing side to appeal the case to essentially a new tribunal.
+It’s fair to say, that receives a mixed reaction when discussed in the wider IA community.

-On a more positive note, there has been lots of praise for another CPR innovation: its screened appointment process.
-This is a clever way to combat the moral hazard created when arbitrators know which side appointed them: namely that they pander to that side.
-Under the screened procedure, arbitrators are kept in the dark about who chose them.
+Another innovation is its screened appointment process.
+This gets much more approval as a clever way to avoid the moral hazard created when an arbitrator knows who has appointed them (the hazard being they will pander to that side).
+Under the screened procedure, the arbitrator simply doesn’t know who has appointed him or her.
 GAR gave the screened process its innovation award.
-Whether it works as well in practice remains to be seen.
+How it works in practice remains to be seen.

 What are its rules like generally?

 The rules have a big focus on efficiency and avoiding delays.
 For example, they require the centre to approve any scheduling orders or extensions that would cause an award to be rendered more than a year after the formation of the panel.